brilam8/sharpener/README.md

 1. Clone this repository to your local computer
 2. Create a MongoDB shard
 3. Make a `.env` file that contains the MongoURI for your MongoDB shard as well as the base URL for all shortened URLs.
 Look in `.env.example` for an example.
-4. Run `node .\index.js` to start the back-end server
+4. Run `node .\index.js` to start the back-end server.
 5. Open `index.html` in the `routes` folder and shorten your URLs!

 ## Features